-For more information about voice port assignments to an ADPCM card, please Server Card guide.
+For more information about voice port assignments to an ADPCM card, please refer to the Server Card Reference Guide.

 The number 1 after the rate setting assigns that portion of the voice port pair to the odd side of the ADPCM pair.
 The number 2 after the rate setting assigns that portion of the voice port pair to the even side of the ADPCM pair.